Home Protection Company

 The admission procedure involving the licensing of a new home protection company is necessarily quite detailed and time consuming.
 In addition to the procedures enumerated hereinabove, it encompasses detailed actuarial and financial studies and projections indicating the company's anticipated income and disbursements over a period of time; it requires detailed field investigation of the background of each officer, director, and key management personnel of the applicant so as to determine their fitness and capability to engage in the home protection company business; and it includes a detailed description and analysis of the applicant's proposed plan of operation in the State of California.

 Other essential legal requirements and provisions applicable to a newly formed home protection company corporation may be found in the latest edition of the California Insurance Code, in Title 10 of the California Code of Regulations, Sections 2570, et seq., and in California Corporations Code Sections 300 and following.
 Further information about the form and substance of securities permits appears in Title 10 of the California Code of Regulations, Sections 2600, et seq.
-In addition to the exemplar permit in Section 2613.04, files containing examples of home warranty security permits may be viewed at the Department's San Francisco Legal Division office.
+In addition to the exemplar permit in Section 2613.04, files containing examples of home warranty security permits may be viewed at the Department's Oakland Legal Division office.

 A copy of the California Insurance Code may be purchased from West Publishing Company at 1-800-328-9352.
 A copy of the Title 10, Chapter 5 of the California Code of Regulations May be purchased from Barclays Law Publishers, P.O.
 Box 3066, South San Francisco, CA 94083, (415) 244-6611.